 Barbara also writes music for adverts and commercials.
 Her music has been placed on adverts on TV and online in Europe, Asia, the US and Beirut.
 Clients include Red Bull, Quaker Pasta, US Lacrosse, Purina, Chevrolet, Buienradar and Moser Watches.

-Barbara is Lead professor in Film Music in the Electronic and Produced Music Department at the Guildhall School of Music and Drama.
+Barbara is Lead professor of Film Music in the Electronic and Produced Music Department at the Guildhall School of Music and Drama.
+She has also lectured at Met Film School, London Film Academy and Raindance Film Festival.